-The period for which campaign expenditure limits apply is three months before election day (i.e. 8 July 2022 to 8 October 2022).
-However legislation further specifies that all expenses incurred before the three month period for campaign expenditure and used during the three month period, must be fairly apportioned and included in the Return of Electoral Donations and Expenses.
+The period for which campaign expenditure limits apply is three months before election day until the close of election day (i.e. 11 July 2025 to 11 October 2025).
+Legislation further specifies that all expenses incurred before the three month period for campaign expenditure and used during the three month period must be fairly apportioned and included in the Return of Electoral Donations and Expenses.